 This tab will be dedicated to my personal journey while navigating the fear induced waters of cancer.
-I have decided to treat cancer naturally and follow yet another unbeaten path once more.
-I’ve always been someone that lacks conformity.
-I am not defiant for defiance’s purpose but I tend to question everything and look at all possibilities, weigh a situation and let it simmer before taking a stand on a subject.
-Doubled with a very high intuition I don’t blindly follow just because that’s what we are told to do.
+As of writing this post I have decided to treat cancer naturally and I will explain why I decided to take this course of action.
+Following an unconventional path is not new to me.
+It’s not that I lack conformity but I do challenge a topic when it seems illogical or my intuition is saying otherwise.
+I question everything and look at all possibilities, weigh a situation and let it simmer before taking a stand on a subject.
+Doubled with my intuition I don’t blindly follow just because that’s what we are told to do.
 In Canada like the United States there is only one way to treat cancer and that is the slash, burn, poison method; in other words surgery, radiation and chemotherapy.
 Initially, I strongly felt that cancer was a death sentence, that once diagnosed you are as a person, metaphorically black listed and that your days are numbered.
-My assumptions came from my naivety and my personal experience with this horrific disease.
+My assumptions came from my ignorance and my personal experience with this horrific disease.

 Everyone I knew around me who ever was diagnosed with cancer never lived past 10 years.
-I have been diagnosed with breast cancer in September 2017 at the age of 41.
+Here’s the shocker, I have been diagnosed with breast cancer in September 2017 at the age of 41.
 This completely knocked me off my feet, I could not comprehend why this was happening to me since I was very well informed about the dangers that caused cancer such as GMO’s, MSG’s, artificial flavours and colours, pesticides and chemical additives like aspartame, trans fats like palm oil, that lurked in our foods and the environment.
 They were never part of our family’s diet.
 I also was very well rehearsed on the methods to reduce my risk of contracting the disease in the first place.
-Don’t take birth control, have your children before 30, prolonged breastfeeding reduces the risk of developing breast cancer and so on.
-My education on the subject came when my dear mother Ginette was diagnosed in 1992 at the age of 49.
+Don’t take birth control, have your children before 30, prolonged breastfeeding reduces the risk of developing breast cancer, using biodegradable products for the environment but also for the health of the living members of our household.
+My education on the subject came very early somewhere around 1992 when my dear mother Ginette was diagnosed at the age of 49.
 That news came crushing down on my mom and me during the years of my sweet 16.

 My mother was my whole world, particularly since my father left Canada when I was 3 years old and never participated in raising me.
-Although, I did see him on a few occasions maybe around 10 times during my childhood as he went on to marry another woman and build a new family in the United States.
-As a result, I had a very close relationship to my mother, like two sisters or two best friends would.
-We talked in depth about anything and everything, so when death took her away from me 10 years later I lost my whole foundation.
-Everything that gave me security and comfort, and it was several years before I could stand on my own two feet and be whole again.
+Although, I did see him on a few occasions during my childhood maybe around 10 times or so as he went on to marry another woman and build a new family in the United States.
+As a result, I was raised solely by my mother as an only child therefore I had a very close relationship to her, like two sisters or two best friends would.
+We talked in depth about anything and everything, any anxiety I felt, any worry I had, she was always there for me, so when death took her away from me 10 years later, consequently I lost my whole foundation.
+Everything that gave me security and comfort, it took over a decade before I could stand on my own two feet and feel confident again.

-My mother could not be described as healthy to today’s terms.
+My mother could not be described as healthy to today’s standards.
 She smoked a pack of cigarettes per day, she would drink quite a lot of alcohol; beer, wine, hard liquor like brandy.
 Don’t get me wrong, she never was a drunk but consequently enjoyed a drink after a hard day’s work.
-Eventhough she ate mostly well-balanced meals, she did enjoy her rotisserie chicken with gravy and french fries on numerous occasions.
-The fact that she did not exercise did not help her either.
+Even though she ate mostly well-balanced meals, she did enjoy her rotisserie chicken with gravy and french fries on numerous occasions.
+There is also the fact that she did not exercise, she lived a typical sedentary lifestyle, working 8-4pm at a College and eating dinner in front of the television.
+Weekends were scheduled for errands or visiting with her sisters.
 So the diagnosis did not come as a surprise, her lifestyle and diet were to blame.
-We did not have a history of cancer until my mom and her siblings, all part of the baby boomers, developped it.
+We did not have a history of cancer until my mom and her siblings, all part of the baby boomers, developed it.
 My maternal grandparents lived, long healthy lives in retrospect.
 Grand-maman lived to be 87 years old and Grand-papa was 76, I believe died of a heart attack due to high cholesterol.

-In brief, I will be looking at the various aspects that i’ve been faced with, the journey that I am walking, the information that I am collecting, the articles, books, documentaries, research on alternative treatments and numerous people who have enlighten me and I am going to share this all with you.
-I hope that while we enter this third milennial we can bring light, love, choice and respect onto such a topic as cancer, in which my opinion, is still sitting in a dark age mentality.
-We have reached the second enlightment also known as the 2nd renaissance, we are in the age of abundant information, however there is a lot of contradicting information that just seem to make us spin in circles.
+In brief, so if you are living something similar or someone you care about is living something similar continue on reading through these tabs since I will be looking at the various aspects of cancer, the journey that I am walking, the information that I am collecting, the articles, books, documentaries, research on alternative treatments and numerous people who have enlighten me and I am going to share this all with you.
+I hope that while we enter this third millennial we can bring light, love, choice and respect onto such a topic as cancer, in which in my opinion, is still sitting in a dark age mentality.
+We have reached the second enlightenment also known as the 2nd renaissance, we are in the age of abundant information, however there is a lot of contradicting information that just seem to make us spin in circles.
 I think this is the right time to trust your instincts and look within you for answers.
 Truth has always resided there.

 (I carry it in my heart)